 - Do you do most of your banking online?
-Cash management accounts often come from online-only institutions, so you’ll need to be comfortable with online banking to use one.
+Cash management accounts often come from online-only institutions, so you may need to be comfortable with online banking to use one.

 - Do you use tools like online bill pay or peer-to-peer transfers?
-Some cash management accounts lack these features, so you’ll want to stick to a traditional checking account for these options.
+Some cash management accounts lack these features, so you may be required to stick to a traditional checking account for these options.

 - How much cash do you keep on hand?
 Cash management accounts are best for consumers with large cash balances that exceed FDIC insurance limits.
 If you keep large amounts of money in your checking and savings accounts, a cash management account might be a good choice.

 Here are some details on various cash management accounts: